-Irregular menstrual cycles are a common complaint I see in clinic especially when a woman has decided it’s time to try for a baby.
+Irregular menstrual cycles are a common problem I see in my clinic especially when a woman is trying to conceive.
 Prior to this, it is not unusual for women to ‘manage’ their irregular cycles with some form of contraception such as the oral contraceptive pill.
-Unfortunately using artificial hormones to “regulate” your cycle does nothing to resolve the underlying causes and is really only masking the issue.
-(The same thing could be said for using hormonal contraception to address acne or period pain but they are topics for another blog).

 So, what does a normal menstrual cycle look like?

 A normal menstrual cycle is, on average, 28 days (but anything from 21-35 days is normal).
 It should be largely pain-free and uneventful.
 It should not disrupt your enjoyment of life or ability to function at the top of your game.

 Some variations from the norm can happen occasionally (a particularly stressful month for example).
 However, your cycle should remain pretty much the same from month to month.